martinkearn/AI-Services-Workshop/Bots/Bots-Lab.md

 Now we need to handle the LUIS intents that will be resolved by our LUIS model in our bot.
 This is the code that will get fired when any LUIS intent is detected.

 ### 3.1 Open the browser-based editor
-1. Within Azure Portal, Web App Bot, select the Build tab and `Open online editor`
+1. Within Azure Portal, Web App Bot, select `Build`, then `Open online editor`
-1. Within the App Service Editor - WWWROOT folder select the `app.js` file
+1. Within the App Service Editor > WWWROOT folder select the `app.js` file

 ### 3.2 Adding business logic for custom intent
-1. Add the logic for the `FreeBed` intent under the CancelDialog code:
+1. Add the following logic for the `FreeBed` intent beneath the `CancelDialog` code (changes are saved automatgically via the web-based IDE):
 ```js
 bot.dialog('FreeBedDialog',
     (session, args) => {